 - There’s never a cut, nor a scratch, nor a bump, but a mother can kiss it well.

 - Do not try to preserve your name by writing it on the trucks of trees or upon the walls of old buildings, but write it in the memories and affections of your friends by your uprightness and sweetness of character.

 - Converse always with your female friends as if a gentleman were of the party, and with young men as if your female companions were present.

 - Southern accents may be the sexiest, but Boston accents are the smartest.
 Those are two results of a survey conducted for Hyundai Motor America.
 In addition to being the sexiest, southern accents were also the most liked and most recognizable.

-For more fun facts and folklore check out the 2015 edition of The Old Farmer’s Almanac!
+For more fun facts and folklore check out the latest edition of The Old Farmer’s Almanac!